If you're interested in beta testing for any of our Intuit products, sign up through our Intuit External Testing Portal.

 - Product Beta - We share the product in the final stages of its development.
 It includes the features we apply from the Alpha.
 Testers use the product with live data to identify potential defects.
 We address the defects before launch.

-Can I choose what products I want to test?
+Can I choose which products I want to test?

 Yes!
 When you sign up to become a tester, you fill out a tester profile.
 The profile includes some non-personal info about you.
 You select the Intuit products and services you use and want to test.
 We use this info to notify you of opportunities.